agroal/pgagroal/doc/CONFIGURATION.md

 See a [sample](./etc/pgagroal.conf) configuration for running `pgagroal` on `localhost`.

-The configuration is loaded from either `./pgagroal.conf` or `/etc/pgagroal.conf`.

 ## [pgagroal]

 | Property | Default | Unit | Required | Description |